 About Santa Maria

-In an archipelago that is already offbeat enough, Santa Maria Island is the most offbeat of them all — the most Southern of the nine islands (and the oldest of all of them, geologically speaking, at 8.12 million years old), with a drier climate (compared to the rest), and, just to be wonderfully off-key, with white sand beaches and its unique “red desert”.
+In an archipelago that is already offbeat enough, Santa Maria Island is the most offbeat of them all.
+It’s the most Southern of the nine islands (and the oldest of them, geologically speaking, at 8.12 million years old), with a drier climate (compared to the rest), white-sand beaches, and a unique red desert.

-Santa Maria is known as the “mother island”.
+Santa Maria is known as the “mother island.”
 It was the first Portuguese settlement in the archipelago, after its discovery circa 1432, and inhabited mostly by Southerners (farmers from Algarve and Alentejo).

 Top things to do in Santa Maria island